 Informative and inspiring death education starts with personal reflection, including how you make sense of your finite life and your inevitable death.
-In a safe, creative and fun workshop you’ll identify your core values and explore your relationship with death, discover five core factors that influence your decision making for how you’ll be cared for after you die, including ecological + social impact, and begin to craft your personal set of Departure Directions, WILLOW’S term for your written instructions or guidelines—determined by your values, beliefs and priorities—for how you wish to be cared for and remembered after you die.
+In a safe, creative and fun workshop you’ll identify your core values and explore your relationship with death, discover five core factors that influence your decision making for how you’ll be cared for after you die, including ecological + social impact, and begin to craft your personal set of Departure Directions, WILLOW’S term for your written instructions or guidelines—determined by your values, beliefs and priorities.

 Wake-up before your time’s up!
 No matter what kind of life you live, how much money you have, or what you think of your accomplishments, consider that you have a legacy.
 Inside a thoughtful and dynamic group process you will reflect on your life and your legacy, identify who and what matters most to you and begin to write lasting messages for those you love and future generations.

 This RoM Learning Circle is an example of a public or community-based event facilitated by Reena and Michelle.
 Sponsored by a municipally-owned and operated cemetery and attended at no cost by the general public, this two-hour death-education workshop is considered a public service by our client.
 Every month we find creative ways to explore the reality of our shared mortality through a discussion topic such as:

 Remembering and being remembered